parcel-bundler/website/src/blog/beta1/beta1.md

 summary: 📦 Parcel 2 beta 1 - improved stability, tree shaking, source map performance, and more! 🚀
 ---

 The Parcel team is super excited to release the first beta of Parcel 2 today!
 This marks the first Parcel 2 release that’s more stable than our nightly and alpha releases, and our commitment to avoid changing most user facing APIs.
-Please try it out and give us your feedback on Github!
+Please try it out and give us your feedback on GitHub!

 ![](banner.png)